erdc/tethysapp-streamflow_prediction_tool/docs/index.rst

 the predicted and hindcasted runoff are generated with GIS tools both from Esri as well as from open source contributions.
 Return period estimates and warning flags aid in determining the severity.

+The Streamflow Prediction Tool was the result of a collaboration between:

+- Brigham Young University
+- Esri
+- The European Centre for Medium Range Weather Forecasts
+- NASA's Jet Propulsion Laboratory

+The Streamflow Prediction Tool was developed at Brigham Young University with support from the National Science Foundation (NSF) under Grant No. 1135483.
+The Streamflow Prediction Tool is part of a larger effort known as CI-Water (http://ci-water.org).
+The purpose of CI-Water is to develop cyber infrastructure for water resources decision support.

+Currently, the Streamflow Prediction Tool is being developed and maintained by the U.S. Army Engineer Research and Development Center.

 Publications
 ============